Gust of wind, wrong decision by pilots, condition of air strip among possible reasons for AI Express crash: Experts

 He said a sudden gust of wind leading to a wrong decision by the pilots, condition of the aircraft, wrong signalling by the instrument landing system or pure human error could be some of the reasons for the crash.
 "It can be a multiple reasons.
 We cannot speculate.
 Wind speed could be a reason.
 When you are at low speed, you are susceptible to impact of the wind.
 One gust of wind can play havoc," he explained.
 The runway 10 at the Kozhikode airport is approximately 2,700 metres long.
 The aircraft touched down approximately 1,000 metres from the beginning of runway 10 while landing, according to the AAI.
 Captain S S Panesar, former director of flight safety and training at the Indian Airlines said the pilot should have diverted immediately to one of the nearby airports like Trivandrum or Bengaluru after he did not succeed in its first attempt to land on runway 10 in bad weather condition, using the instrument landing system (ILS).

 The ILS uses radio beams to give pilots vertical and horizontal guidance while landing the plane.
 "The authorities have found the DFDR (digital flight data recorder) and CVR (cockpit voice recorder), but one thing will remain unanswered, that why didn't he divert?"
 Panesar asked.
 The experts said the flight data recorder would give the investigators condition of the health of the aircraft, while the cockpit voice recorder will provide details of what the pilots were thinking and what they were going through before the crash.
 Captain Deepak Sathe was the pilot-in-command and Captain Akhilesh Kumar was the first officer of the flight AIX1344.
-According to the AAI, the visibility at Kozhikode airport when the flight landed was 2,000 metres.
-The Kozhikode airport is a CAT-1 airport where flights can land with visibility of 801110 metres or more.
+According to the Airports Authority of India, the visibility on Friday night at Kozhikode airport was 2,000 metres.
+The Kozhikode airport is a CAT-1 airport where flights can land with visibility of 800 metres or more.
 At a CAT-IIIB airport, the runway visual range can be as low as 50 metres.

 B737 is one of the most popular aircraft models of Boeing.
 According to the aircraft manufacturers' operations manual, a B737 plane can satisfactorily land or take off when the tailwinds are not more than 15 knots.
 A former DGCA official told PTI that the accident could have been averted had the runway been extended some more during the last few years.